isGroba/petLost/README.rst

 .. image:: https://travis-ci.org/isGroba/petLost.svg?branch=master
     :target: https://travis-ci.org/isGroba/petLost

 **PetLost** is a progressive web app.
-This project consist of a web in which you can upload information of any animal that you find lost.
+This project consists of a web where you can upload information of any animal you find in the street or that you have lost.
 This project uses Spanish as the comunication language.

 Cómo colaborar en el proyecto